bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/09-Ruth.md

 She sat beside the reapers, and they passed her parched grain.
 She ate, was satisfied, and left some of it. ^15^ When she had risen up to glean, Boaz commanded his young men, saying, “Let her glean even amongst the sheaves, and don’t reproach her. ^16^ Also pull out some for her from the bundles, and leave it.
 Let her glean, and don’t rebuke her.”

-^17^ So she gleaned in the field until evening; and she beat out that which she had gleaned, and it was about an ephah^^ of barley. ^18^ She took it up, and went into the city.
+^17^ So she gleaned in the field until evening; and she beat out that which she had gleaned, and it was about an ephah^a^ of barley. ^18^ She took it up, and went into the city.
 Then her mother-in-law saw what she had gleaned; and she brought out and gave to her that which she had left after she had enough.
-^[2:17 1 ephah is about 22 litres or about 2/3 of a bushel]
+^a^[**2:17** 1 ephah is about 22 litres or about 2/3 of a bushel]

 ^19^ Her mother-in-law said to her, “Where have you gleaned today?
 Where have you worked?
 Blessed be he who noticed you.”